Cree Lake: Cree Lake settlements

-Cree Lake is in the traditional territory of the Dene and the English River Dene Nation, which is based in Patuanak.
 There are three Indian reserves on the lake; Cree Lake 192G and Cable Bay 192M are at the south-west corner and Barkwell Bay 192I is at the northern end on Barkwell Bay.
+The reserves are part of the English River Dene Nation.

 A Dene settlement with an airport was located on the south-west shore of the lake.
 It may have been the location of a Hudson's Bay Company trading post from 1891 to 1902.
 In 1971 there were 36 residents (22 were First Nations).

 Another settlement was located at the north-east end of the lake near the Cree River outflow.
 In the 1960s it had an airport, a small log church and numerous houses.
 A fish plant on Turner Island was built in 1957 by Waite Fisheries.

 Other locations on Cree Lake with populations in the 1970s were the Cree Lake Weather Station in the south-west at the entrance to Cable Bay and an airfield (with 10 people) there operated by the Canadian Government.
 On Turner Island, there was the Cree Lake DNS Radio Station (Department of Northern Saskatchewan) with 10 people and a camp at the north-end with 15 people.